rdmorel/boomtown/README.md

 Then you should just be able to run `locust` in the command line to start.
 Once you've done that, open a web browser and go to http://localhost:8089/ (if that doesn't work try http://127.0.0.1:8089/).
 There you can select the max number of users to create and how quickly to spawn them.
 I recommend sticking with ~10 users unless you want to actually load test this API.

+Once you've started the test you'll be able to see all kinds of stats about the number of requests being made to each endpoint and their response times.
+You can also click on "charts" to see this data graphed in real time.

 If you have any issues with setup or execution please let me know!